moothes/Image_Comparison_Tool/README.md

 A simple visulization tool that visualizes images with same name in different folders.

 I need to show some superior images in my paper.
-However, compare images one by one or open several windows at the same time is pretty troublesome.
+However, comparing images one by one or opening several windows at the same time is pretty troublesome.
-So I wrote this tool that can check several folders at the same time, while switch image only need to press left or right button.
+So I wrote this tool that can check several folders at the same time, while switching images only need to press left or right button.
 Hope this can help you write your paper.
 Any suggestion or improvement is welcome.